 - They protect both interior and exterior paintwork against peeling.

 - They run along the peak of the house, removing the hottest air from the hottest spot.
 An attic fan might sit halfway down the roof and not vent all the air above the fan.
 A fan is also more obtrusive than a thin, barely visible ridge vent.

 Avoid Potential Problems with Roof Ridge Vents

 Roof ridge vents are only effective if installed properly.
 Here are tips on avoiding ridge vent problems:

-- Wind, rain and snow could blow into the attic through the gap under a ridge vent.
-To avoid most problems, install a roof ridge vent with built-in baffles to block outside air.
+- Wind, rain, and snow could blow into the attic through the gap under a ridge vent.
+To avoid most of this type of problem, install a roof ridge vent with built-in baffles to block outside air.

 - An incomplete ventilation system could cause a lack of airflow through the vent.
 A ridge vent for outgoing air is only useful in conjunction with soffit vents or other openings for incoming air.
-Soffit vents must also be kept clear of insulation, dust and debris for maximum efficiency.
+Keep soffit vents clear of insulation, dust, and debris for maximum efficiency.